Connect with others who understand.

 Due to the psychological and physical impacts of the condition, almost all forms of eczema can cause sleep deprivation.
 Asteatotic eczema is no different — especially since persistent itchiness can make sleeping difficult.

-In the majority of cases, asteatotic eczema can be diagnosed by its appearance without the need for tests.
-However, a skin biopsy may be performed if your doctor is uncertain about your diagnosis.
+Asteatotic eczema can usually be diagnosed by its appearance without the need for tests.
+However, your doctor may order a skin biopsy if they are uncertain about your diagnosis.
 A skin biopsy involves taking a small sample of tissue and examining it under a microscope to determine what’s causing your symptoms.

-Thyroid function tests may also be performed if you’re showing signs that could suggest hypothyroidism, such as weight gain, dry and thinning hair, slowness, and lethargy.
+Your doctor may also order thyroid function tests if you’re showing signs that could suggest hypothyroidism, such as weight gain, dry and thinning hair, and lethargy.

 A more thorough investigation may be necessary if your symptoms seem to arise from an internal cause.
-These include excessive scaling, weight loss, fever, and a general feeling of sickness (malaise).
+These include excessive scaling, weight loss, fever, and a general feeling of sickness.

 The primary treatment for asteatotic eczema is to keep the skin hydrated.
-This may involve using medications and making lifestyle adjustments to prevent the skin from drying out and to replenish lost moisture.
+This may involve using medications and making lifestyle adjustments to prevent the skin from drying out.

 Emollients

-Emollients are moisturizers used to soften the skin.
-These are the first line of treatment for asteatotic eczema.
+Emollients, moisturizers used to soften the skin, are the first line of asteatotic eczema treatment.
 Emollients are available over the counter and as prescriptions.
-There is a wide range of emollients available, varying by their level of thickness.
+Emollients vary by their level of thickness.
 Generally, the dryer your skin, the thicker the emollient you should use.
 Ointments tend to be the thickest, followed by creams, then lotions.
 Moisturizers with ammonium lactate, urea, and salicylic acid may help smooth the skin.

 Topical Steroids

-Topical steroids — also called topical corticosteroids or cortisone — are a common treatment for skin inflammation in eczema and other conditions.
+Topical steroids — also called topical corticosteroids or cortisone — are a common treatment for skin inflammation from eczema and other conditions.
 They work by:

 • Decreasing inflammation